CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan)

 Some drugs are covered only after you have a tried a recommended drug, but it did not work.
 When there are two drugs for your condition, CareAdvantage may require you to try one drug first before covering the other drug.

 By law, there are categories of drugs that Medicare Part B and Part D, and Medi-Cal, cannot cover.
 You can still get drugs that are not covered, but CareAdvantage will not pay for them.
 You must pay for the full cost of drugs not covered.

 Download the Formulary

 CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan) is a health plan that contracts with both Medicare and Medi-Cal to provide benefits of both programs to enrollees.
 Limitations and restrictions may apply.
-For more information, call the CareAdvantage Unit or read the CareAdvantage CMC Member Handbook 2019.
+For more information, call the CareAdvantage Unit or read the CareAdvantage Member Handbook.

 Benefits and co-pays may change on January 1 of each year.

 If you speak other languages other than English, language assistance services, free of charge, are available to you.
 Call 1-866-880-0606 (TTY: 1-800-735-2929).
 (Download this statement in multiple languages.)